MarcCollado/collado-io/src/media/markdown/pages/about.md

 ## 🏗️ Main projects

-- 2023 — [RSS.com](https://rss.com/): a podcast distribution platform empowering creators worldwide.
+- 2023 — [RSS.com](https://rss.com/): the podcast distribution platform empowering creators worldwide.
 - 2022 — [Wiz Music](https://wizmusic.com/): a web3 platform for music artists to engage with their fans.
 - 2019 — [Gamestry](https://gamestry.com/): the largest video gaming community in Spain and Latin America.
 - 2015 — [Ironhack](https://ironhack.com/): one of the leading coding bootcamp across Europe and America.